ShahriarShubho/tech-store-project-with-redux/README.md

 # Teach Store BD

-This is Tech Store website.
-In this website, have the shooping cart facility with redux.
- In this project.
+Tech Store BD  is a E-commerce website that state maintaining by Redux and React In this project.

  1. User Show All product in home page
  2. User see a specific product Details
- 3. User Can add to Cart
- 4. Remove Add to Cart
+ 3. User can see the product and price they can order it.
+ 4. Users can select the item and it saved on cart
+ 5. User also order it.
+ 6. User will remove the product from cart

  ## Technology:
 CSS Module, Bootstrap, React Js, React Router, Redux

-You can visit the live site: [Premier Sports Team](https://premier-sports-team.netlify.app/)
+You can visit the live site: [Premier Sports Team](https://wizardly-darwin-af6349.netlify.app/)

 ## Project setup:

 1. Project Manager - Shahin Shah
 2. Developer - Shahriar Hoq Shubho